leftthomas/EGFF/README.md

 # EGFF

-A PyTorch implementation of EGFF based on ICASSP 2022 paper [Energy-Guided Feature Fusion for Zero-Shot Sketch-Based Image Retrieval]().
+A PyTorch implementation of EGFF based on the paper [Energy-Guided Feature Fusion for Zero-Shot Sketch-Based Image Retrieval]().

 ![Network Architecture](result/structure.png)